Alaanzr/clothing-retailer/README.md

 On the front-end, I opted to use Bootstrap to achieve a responsive design.
 I also decided that, given that there was no scope for building a checkout page for this project, that item quantities would be reduced when added to a user's cart.
 On that note, please be aware that the navigational items and checkout button are simply for aesthetic purposes and serve no function.

+Best practices were followed in line with the Angular styleguide (https://github.com/johnpapa/angular-styleguide).
+More specifically, Immediately Invoked Function Expressions (IIFEs) were applied to remove variables from the global scope, helping to avoid variable collisions by providing variable scope for each file.

 ## Voucher Codes
 FIVE